 The terrific performances are supported by an efficient and amusing design, with a backdrop wall of the windows of a ship and a movable metal bow on which Rose and Jack enact their iconic “I’m flying!” scene (set design by Iron Bloom Creative Production/Gabriel Hainer Evansohn) and eye-popping props by Eric Reynolds that include a suspended oversized plushy of The Heart of the Ocean necklace, which figures prominently in the story, and a full-size stand-up cut-out of Broadway’s living legend Patti LuPone, which is important to the musical’s current self-referencing theatrical humor and elicits one of the show’s funniest lines.
 Colorful lighting by Paige Seber and sound by Lawrence Schober are flawlessly synchronized with the beat of the songs and the actions of the characters (most humorously, their loud and hard repeated slapping of each other), and costumes by Alejo Vietti and wig and hair design by Tommy Kurzman capture the look of Dion and define the wacky campy personalities of her fabulous faulty memories.

 It is also noteworthy that, to compensate for the configuration of the wide and shallow stage, with seating on three sides and view-blocking pillars in the basement venue, Blue’s smartly considered blocking utilizes the aisles and moves the actors around the space, making frequent eye contact and connecting with the audience, so everyone has an up-close-and-personal fun-filled experience.
-The only criticism I have of Titanique is that it’s playing a limited engagement at Asylum NYC that’s scheduled to close in late September.
+The only criticism I have of Titanique is that it’s playing a limited engagement with a scheduled closing date.
 Why???
 This has all the makings of a cult classic that could run forever – or at least another 150 years.